Ex Machina (comics): Mayoralty of New York City

 By the summer of 2004, Mitchell Hundred is asked to give the keynote address at the 2004 Republican National Convention.
 By this time, Monica has become the masked adventurer named Trouble, emboldened by the story of Hundred as The Great Machine.
 She disrupts the multi-day convention by BASE jumping from the remaining World Trade Center tower, and writing graffiti on the Empire State Building.
 This climaxes with Trouble breaking into City Hall to meet Mitchell Hundred.
 The year ends with Hundred announcing that he will not run for re-election.
-As a result of a rash of animal attacks, Mitchell Hundred becomes concerned that Jack Pherson is back.
+As a result of a rash of animal attacks, Hundred becomes concerned that Jack Pherson is back.
 He puts on a mask and enters the sewers to hunt for Pherson.
 In the sewers, Hundred encounters an automaton.
 The automaton criticizes him for misusing his powers, which it states were intended to prepare the Earth for invasion.
 Meanwhile, journalist Suzanne Padilla is exposed to a "white box" built by Hundred; she gains the ability to influence and control human minds and memories, as well as enhanced strength, speed, and the ability to fly.

 As Hundred's term comes to an end, he finds himself confronted with Suzanne Padilla in April 2005.
 Padilla attacks Mitchell Hundred and dumps him in the East River.
 She then steals Hundred's dimensional portal-opening device from his mother Martha and kills her in the process.
-Suzanne activates the portal-opening device where a hell-like dimension is seen & attempts to throw January into the portal to make sure the forces of hell can come safely.
+Suzanne activates the portal-opening device where a hell-like dimension is seen and attempts to throw January into the portal to make sure the forces of hell can come safely.
 Hundred dons the Great Machine costume for the last time to battle Suzanne, revealing that the supposed "jammer" for his powers never really worked.
 He pushes her through the inter-dimensional portal before it closes.
 Before the police arrive, he and Bradbury switch places.
 Bradbury takes criminal responsibility to protect his best friend, the Mayor.